Click on the Indicators below for More Information

 Data Interpretation:

-Time series: This time series shows the average number of beach closure days in the Southeast US region from 2000 to 2021.
-During the last five years, there has been a significant upward trend and values were above the 90th percentile of all observed data in the time series.
+Time series: This time series shows the average number of beach closure days in the Southeast US region from 2000 to 2022.
+During the last five years, there has been no trend and values were above the 90th percentile of all observed data in the time series.

 Indicator and source information: